PagerDuty/developer-docs/docs/app-integration-development/02-Developer-Account.md

 # Developer Account FAQ

-All PagerDuty accounts have access to developer tools.
-Developer accounts are meant for those without access to a paid PagerDuty account.
-[Sign up for a developer account here.](/sign-up/)
+#### Do I need a developer account?

-If you already have access to a PagerDuty account, [learn how to get started here.](../../docs/app-integration-development/03-Register-an-App.md)
+If you already have a PagerDuty account, no. All PagerDuty accounts have access to our developer tools and you can get started [here](../../docs/app-integration-development/03-Register-an-App.md).

-### Frequently Asked Questions
+If you do not have a PagerDuty account then you can sign up for a Developer account [here](/sign-up/).

 #### How many users can I add to my developer account?